OktaySavdi/Devops/Jenkins/Java/DevOps-Project1-Jenkins/README.md

 #docker

-    chmod 777 /var/run/docker.sock (we do not recommend this we researching an another options)
+    chmod 777 /var/run/docker.sock (we do not recommend this we researching an another options(buildah or podman))

 #Kubernetes